ArthurGareginyan/my-custom-functions/README.md

 **Current features:**

-* Safety execution code (Checks the entered code for fatal errors).
+* Safety execution code (Checks the entered code for fatal errors)
-* Syntax highlighting (by CodeMirror).
+* Syntax highlighting (by CodeMirror)
-* Line numbering (by CodeMirror).
+* Line numbering (by CodeMirror)
-* Input areas allow for tab indentation.
+* Input areas allow for tab indentation
-* Ready for translation (.pot file included).
+* Ready for translation (.pot file included)
+* Russian translation
-* CodeMirror scripts are combined and minified.
+* CodeMirror scripts are combined and minified

 **Coming soon:**

-* Trigger to temporary disable the custom code.
+* Trigger to temporary disable the custom code
-* Backuping the custom code to a file.
+* Backuping the custom code to a file

-* (Got more ideas?
-Tell me!)
+**Got more ideas?
+Tell me!**

 ## Contributing